 Humira (adalimumab) is a systemic treatment that can be used to treat adults with moderate to severe plaque psoriasis.
 It has been approved by the US Food and Drug Administration for treating psoriasis since 2005, and some other approvals include psoriatic arthritis, rheumatoid arthritis, and inflammatory bowel diseases1.

-Adalimumab, the active ingredient in Humira, is a biologic therapy made from substances found naturally in the human body.
+Adalimumab, the active ingredient in Humira, is a biologic therapy made from recombinant technology.
 It is a powerful medicine that is generally prescribed to patients who have not responded well enough to topical treatments, phototherapy, or to other types of systemic or biologic therapies.
 To treat psoriasis, adalimumab affects the way that a patient’s immune system functions2.

 How does Humira (adalimumab) work to treat plaque psoriasis?